Dieselmarble/Dieselmarble/README.md

 - 👋 I’m @Dieselmarble
 - 👀 I’m interested in robotics, with a focus on LfD (learning from demonstrations) and TAMP (task & motion planning). 👀
 - 📫 How to reach me?
-Drop me an email lizhongxuanchina[AT]foxmail[DOT]com
+Drop me an email lizhongxuanchina[AT]foxmail[DOT]com 🌱

 <!---
 Dieselmarble/Dieselmarble is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.🌱
+You can click the Preview link to take a look at your changes.
 --->